-Future work should focus on the remaining challenges like security and privacy and also include other emerging technologies in consideration to overcome the challenges (e.g., Fog computing and Block-chain).
-Furthermore, a future collaboration of all different involved parties (e.g., manufacturers, politicians) might be desirable.
-Thus, all parties of the collaboration could benefit from the individual competencies.
-Thereby they could accelerate not only the process of creating this infrastructure but also to enable interoperability among V2X-enable CMIs of different countries.
+Future work should focus on the remaining challenges like security and privacy and also include other emerging technologies in consideration to overcome the challenges (e.g., Fog computing and Blockchain).
+Furthermore, a future collaboration of all different involved parties (e.g., manufacturers, political parties).